browserify/browserify-handbook/readme.markdown

 ```

 Inserting css this way works fine for small reusable modules that you distribute
-with npm because they are fully-contained, but if you want a more wholistic
+with npm because they are fully-contained, but if you want a more holistic
 approach to asset management using browserify, check out
 [atomify](https://www.npmjs.org/package/atomify) and
 [parcelify](https://www.npmjs.org/package/parcelify).